 If you want a quilt for the warmer summer months and into the shoulder season for warmer climates then this is for you.
 And as mentioned earlier, combine it with your sleeping bag to increase the cold weather performance.

-Overall, the Sea to Summit Ember range of backpacking quilts are improving all the time.
-As part of a quality lightweight sleep system this quilt would be great, specially in the warmer months.
-When it is colder, it might be better yo look at a mummy sleeping bag.
+Overall, the Sea to Summit Ember range of backpacking quilts is improving all the time.
+As part of a quality lightweight sleep system, this quilt would be great, especially in the warmer months.
+When it is colder, it might be better to look at a mummy sleeping bag.

 Sea to Summit Ember Quilts are some of the best quality and lightest weight available.
-The Ember Quilt has good weather resistance and very good warmth to weight ratio.
+The Ember Quilt has good weather resistance and a very good warmth-to-weight ratio.

-Yes, All the down used in the Ember Quilts from Sea to Summit are ethically sourced down that can be traced as responsibly sourced.
+Yes, All the down used in the Ember Quilts from Sea to Summit is ethically sourced down that can be traced as responsibly sourced.